The review process begins after the submission deadline and contains the following steps:

 This decision may be given on the basis of the paper being out of scope for the topics of the venue (e.g., general security papers with no specific connection to privacy), papers suffering from issues of novelty or lack of contribution, or papers with fatal technical flaws that are non-trivial to address.

 Who reviews papers for PoPETs?

-PoPETs has a Program Committee (PC) / Editorial Board (EB) composed by internationally recognised experts, who are invited to the PC/EB by the current PC Chairs.
-The PoPETs PC members provide most of the reviews, with each paper being reviewed by at least 3 PC members.
-The review load is limited, typically to 2-4 papers per PC member per issue.
+PoPETs has a Program Committee (PC) / Editorial Board (EB) composed of internationally-recognised experts, who are invited to the PC/EB by the current PC Chairs.
+The PoPETs PC members provide most of the reviews, with each paper being reviewed by at least 2 PC members.
+The review load is limited, typically to 2–4 papers per PC member per issue.
+PC members have access to all non-conflicted submissions, and they are welcome to review or discuss papers that have not been assigned to them.
 PC members are expected to provide timely, high-quality reviews, actively participate in the discussion, contribute to reaching a consensus decision, and in some cases volunteer to shepherd a paper.

 We ask PC members to not delegate their reviews.

 PoPETs often uses external reviewers to provide needed expertise.
 If, as a PC member, you are aware of an expert reviewer who would be perfect for a particular paper, please let the Chairs know and we can add them as an additional external reviewer (after checking for conflicts).
 External reviewers only have access to papers assigned to them for review, and are bound to confidentiality with respect to the paper, the reviews and the discussion, in the same way as PC members.
 We aim to assign an external reviewer to most papers.